bhargavpanigrahi/Test/README.md

 # Test
-This is just a demo project
+This is just a demo project for self understanding and self practice